-Proposals and Board Recommendations BOARD RECOMMENDATION PAGE REFERENCE Elect two Class III Directors to serve until the Annual Meeting of Shareholders in 2024, or until their successors have been elected and qualified; FOR 4 2.
-Approve the compensation of the Company's named executive officers on an advisory basis; and FOR 18 3.
-Ratify the appointment of RSM US LLP as the Company's independent registered public accounting firm for fiscal year 2022.
-FOR 39
+PROPOSALS AND BOARD RECOMMENDATIONS BOARD RECOMMENDATION PAGE REFERENCE Elect three Class I Directors to serve until the Annual Meeting of Shareholders in 2025, or until their successors have been elected and qualified; FOR 4 Approve the compensation of the Company's named executive officers on an advisory basis; and FOR 21 Ratify the appointment of RSM US LLP as the Company's independent registered public accounting firm for fiscal year 2023.
+FOR 42

-Our Board does not know of any matters that may be acted upon at the annual meeting other than those matters set forth above.
+Our Board does not know of any additional matters that may be acted upon at the annual meeting other than those matters set forth above.

-This Proxy Statement will be available on the Internet, and the Notice of Internet Availability of Proxy Materials (the "Notice") will be mailed to shareholders, beginning on or about June 23, 2021.
+This proxy will be available on the Internet, and the Notice of Internet Availability of Proxy Materials (the "Notice") will be mailed to shareholders, beginning on or about June 21, 2022.